 The market is open 24 hours a day and is traded five and a half days a week, globally, across all time zones, with no centralized currency exchange or marketplace.
 The Forex market is an Over-The-Counter market, or OTC, which indicates that there is no central exchange where counterparties meet, with no set geographical location.
 Rather counterparties meet through a network of various financial institutions and individuals to transact across established computer networks.

 There are major financial cities around the globe; in London, continental Europe (Primarily Paris, Frankfurt and Zurich), Hong Kong, Singapore and Australia and mostly New York in the USA, which make up the global OTC market and make Forex the largest market amongst all asset classes.
 On average every day many trillions of US Dollars area transacted and exchanged, which includes all world currencies, with market participants being extremely diverse.

-Foreign Exchange Trading is essentially a transaction of buying one currency and buying another simultaneously, effectively, exchanging one currency for another.
+Foreign Exchange or Currency Trading is essentially a transaction of buying one currency and buying another simultaneously, effectively, exchanging one currency for another.

 Types of Forex

 There are three ways to trade Forex: